New hope for Hard-to-Treat colorectal cancer: immunotherapy before liver surgery

 Summary

-This study tests whether giving immunotherapy before surgery can help people with a certain type of colorectal cancer that has spread to the liver.
-The cancer is called microsatellite stable (MSS), which usually does not respond well to immunotherapy.
-About 24 adults will receive the drug dupilumab before their liver surgery.
-The goal is to see if the treatment is safe and can shrink the tumors enough to improve surgery results.
+This study tests whether giving immunotherapy before surgery can help people with a common type of colorectal cancer (MSS) that has spread to the liver.
+About 24 participants will receive the drug dupilumab before their liver surgery.
+The goal is to see if this approach is safe and can shrink the tumors, making surgery more effective.

 Get updates